-First, you're going to want a fast compiler, so you should either use cPyparsing or PyPy.
+First, you're going to want a fast compiler, so you should make sure you're using cPyparsing.
 Second, there are two simple things you can do to make Coconut produce faster Python: compile with --no-tco and compile with a --target specification for the exact version of Python you want to run your code on.
 Passing --target helps Coconut optimize the compiled code for the Python version you want, and, though Tail Call Optimization is useful, it will usually significantly slow down functions that use it, so disabling it will often provide a major performance boost.